junszhao/oxfordccai/content/post/20-24-05-koala-chi/index.md

 ---
-title: The KOALA Hero Toolkit – An Innovative Approach to Digital Parenting
+title: The KOALA Hero Toolkit – An Innovative Approach to Digital Parenting Presented at CHI2024
 date: 2024-05-13
 image:
   focal_point: 'top'